 One more nature’s paradox!

 On your day trip around the area of Paliki, if you pass from the south, stop for a visit at Kounopetra.
-At 42 km from Agia Efimia and 8 from Lixouri town, close to Xi and Vatsa beaches and Gero Gobos lighthouse, you will find a sign explaining about this geological phenomenon.
+Just 8kms from Lixouri town, close to Xi and Vatsa beaches and Gero Gobos lighthouse, you will find a sign explaining about this geological phenomenon.